Cover Image

 Vendors and sellers should advocate for policies that address practices like exploiting trade provisions (e.g., de minimis exemptions).
 By influencing such regulations, businesses can secure fairer conditions against Temu and Shein.

-Actively monitor regulatory developments in the U.S. and Europe to stay ahead of changes that could impact pricing structures, taxation policies, and cross-border shipping practices.
+Actively monitor regulatory developments in the US and Europe to stay ahead of changes that could impact pricing structures, taxation policies, and cross-border shipping practices.

 By focusing on these strategies, sellers and vendors can better navigate the challenges of Amazon’s evolving marketplace and maintain their competitive edge.